lqc/thinkcspy/source/functions.rst

 Flow of execution
 -----------------

-In order to ensure that a function is defined before its first use, you have to know the order in which statements are executed, which is called the **flow of execution**.
+In order to ensure that a function is defined before its first use, we have to know the order in which statements are executed, which is called the **flow of execution**.
 We've already talked about this a little in the previous chapter.